Tobias Sjöblom – Finding and understanding cancer-causing molecular alterations

 Our research focuses on molecular changes that are associated with cancer.
 The aim is to find and develop ways to use measurable molecular information for diagnosis and treatment for cancer.

-We utilise molecular biology, databases and clinical data as well as patient material, cell lines and other tumour models to learn more about cancer development and how to detect and combat tumours effectively.
-Most of our work concerns colorectal cancer but in some projects we also study other types of cancer.
+We utilise molecular biology, databases and clinical data as well as patient samples, cell lines and other tumour models to learn more about cancer development and how to detect and combat tumours effectively.
+Most of our work concerns colorectal cancer but we also study other types of cancer in some of our projects.

 Our main areas of interest are: